Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="errmsg"></a>
 #### errormessage

-If a test case fails, this custom 'errormessage' will be appended to the 'TEST CASE FAILED' line (on STDOUT and the HTML Report).
+If a test step fails, this custom 'errormessage' will be appended to the 'TEST STEP FAILED' line (on STDOUT and the HTML Report).
 This may be useful to give a bit more information on what a failed test means, like "couldn't connect to the application" or "couldn't access the login page".

 ```
-    retry="20"
-    sleep="5"
+retry:          20
+sleep:          5
-    errormessage="Job still not in index after 20 tries, perhaps indexer is offline"
+errormessage:   Job still not in index after 20 tries, perhaps indexer is offline
 ```

 <br />

-<a name="formatjson"></a>
 #### formatjson

 Improves readability of json responses.

 ```
-    formatjson="true"
+formatjson: true
 ```

 Inserts carriage returns at various places using a simple regular expression.